 When you buy Dynamics 365, Business Edition, you start by purchasing the user rights to at least one of the Business Edition modules:

-- Dynamics 365 for Financials and Operations, Business Edition
+- Dynamics 365 for Finance and Operations, Business Edition

 - Dynamics 365 for Sales, Business Edition